alexfleeex/myblog/content/slides/example/index.md

 ---
 title: Slides
-summary: An introduction to using Wowchemy's Slides feature.
+summary: An introduction to create static websites using HUGO
 authors: []
 tags: []
 categories: []